 Step 2 – Ratio Analysis

-The second step in Financial Modeling in Excel is to perform Ratio Analysis.
-We covered this in detail in our Part 1 of the series – Ratio AnalysisRatio AnalysisRatio analysis is the quantitative interpretation of the company's financial performance.
+The second step in financial modeling in Excel is to perform ratio analysis.
+We covered this in detail in part 1 of the series – Ratio AnalysisRatio AnalysisRatio analysis is the quantitative interpretation of the company's financial performance.
 It provides valuable information about the organization's profitability, solvency, operational efficiency and liquidity positions as represented by the financial statements.

 Vertical Analysis of Colgate

 On the income statement, the vertical analysis is a universal tool for measuring the firm’s relative performance from year to year in terms of cost and profitability.
-It should always be included as part of any financial analysis.
-Here, percentages are computed in relation to net sales, which are considered to be 100%.
+Therefore, it should always be included as part of any financial analysis.
+Here, percentages are computed concerning net sales, which is considered 100%.
 This vertical analysis effort in the income statement is often referred to as margin analysis since it yields different margins concerning sales.

 Horizontal Analysis of Colgate